 (d) Threshing

-(b) Sowing: Sowing is the most important part of crop production.
-Before sowing, good quality seeds are selected.
-Good quality seeds are clean and healthy seeds of a good variety.
+(b) Sowing: Sowing is when farmers plant seeds in the ground.
+Sowing is the most important part of crop production.
+Before sowing, good-quality seeds are selected.
 Seeds can be sown by seed drill or manually.

-(c) Weeding: Weeds are unwanted plants that grow along with crops and removal of weeds is known as weeding.
-Weeds can be removed either manually by using tools like khurpi or by using weedicides like 2, 4 – D. These are sprayed in the fields to kill the weeds.
+(c) Weeding: Weeding means taking out unwanted plants from the field.
+These unwanted plants, called weeds, take nutrients and space from the crops.
+Removing them helps the crops grow better.
+Weeds can be removed either manually by using tools like khurpi or by using weedicides like 2, 4 – D.

 Question 5: Explain how fertilisers are different from manure.